Caphace-Ethan/Telecom-User-Data-Analysis/README.md

 The Analysis is done using Jupyter notebook, located on 'notebook' folder

-#### Data Visualization is done using Streamlit application, and its implementation is in 'scripts' folder
+#### Data Visualization is done using Streamlit application, and its implementation is in 'app.py' file